Breakfast cereal

-Additional nutrition is provided to flaked breakfast cereal by serving it in milk, topping it with fresh fruit such as raspberries, and including beverages like tea and orange juice, as "part of a complete breakfast".
+Additional nutrition is provided to flaked breakfast cereal by serving it in milk, topping it with fresh fruit such as raspberries, and including beverages like tea and orange juice.

 Breakfast cereal is a category of food, including food products, made from processed cereal grains, that are eaten as part of breakfast or as a snack food, primarily in Western societies.

-Although warm, cooked cereals like oat meal, maize grits, and wheat farina have the longest history as traditional breakfast foods, branded and ready-to-eat cold cereals (many produced via the process of extrusion) appeared around the late 19th century.
+Although warm, cooked cereals like oatmeal, maize, grits, and wheat farina have the longest history as traditional breakfast foods, branded and ready-to-eat cold cereals (many produced via the process of extrusion) appeared around the late 19th century.
 These processed, precooked, packaged cereals are most often served in a quick and simple preparation with dairy products, traditionally cow's milk.
 These modern cereals can also be paired with yoghurt or plant-based milks, or eaten plain.
 Fruit or nuts are sometimes added, and may enhance the nutritional benefits.

 Some companies promote their products for the health benefits that come from eating oat-based and high-fiber cereals.
 In the United States, cereals are often fortified with vitamins, but can still lack many of the vitamins needed for a healthful breakfast, and so initial marketing focused on making the new products "part of a complete breakfast".
 A significant proportion of packaged cereals have a high sugar content ("sugar cereals" or even "kids' cereals" in common parlance).
 These cereals are frequently marketed toward children (in television ads, comic books, etc.) and often feature a cartoon mascot and may contain a toy or prize.

 Between 1970 and 1998, the number of different types of breakfast cereals in the United States more than doubled, from about 160 to around 340; as of 2012, there were roughly 5,000 different types (estimate based on the mass customization of online shopping).
 In this highly competitive market, cereal companies have developed an ever-increasing number of varieties and flavors (some are flavored like dessert or candy).
 Although many plain wheat-, oat- and corn-based cereals exist, a great many other varieties are highly sweetened, and some brands include freeze-dried fruit as a sweet element.
 The breakfast cereal industry has gross profit margins of 40–45%, In 2009, market researchers expected the market to grow at a CAGR of 7.4% (in the next 5 years); it has had steady and continued growth throughout its history.